matgott/js-notes/README.md

 - Simple function call: `this` = undefined (strict mode) or global object.
 - Arrow function: `this` = `this` of parent context: `lexical this`.
 - Event listener: `this` = DOM element that the handler is attached to.

 ---

+## lesson-99 - Primitives vs Object

+#### Primitives

+Primitive types are stored in the `call stack`, inside the execution context that they are declared.

+When a primitive is declared a memory address is asigned to it, and save the value in that address.
+(This happen in the `Call Stack`).

+If the variable primitive value changes, a new memory address is created for that value and memory will point to that new address.

+#### Objects

+All objects will get stored in the `Memory Heap`.
+When an Object is declared it will be created in the `Heap` in a specific `address`.
+In the `Call stack` an identifier is created pointing to the `Heap Address` that contains the object.
+When a change is made on the object, that happen in the `Heap`, nothin change in the `Call Stack`.
+If we create a new variable equal to an existing object an indentifier will be created in the `Call stack` pointing to the same `Heap Address` created before.
+For this reason if we made a change to this object through this identifier (variable) the same object in the `Heap` is modified, and both identifiers are pointing to the same `Heap Address`.

+---